-Windows 10 comes baked in with a slew of new features and improvisations.
-While the update in itself has been relatively trouble-free there are certain aspects that need fine-tuning.
-A few updates later this build is expected to weed out the problems; but in the meanwhile, we will try our level best to find a workaround for all the issues.
+Windows 11/10 comes baked in with a slew of new features and improvisations.
+While the update in itself has been relatively trouble-free, certain aspects need fine-tuning.
+A few updates later, this build is expected to weed out the problems; but in the meanwhile, we will try our level best to find a workaround for all the issues.

 Bluetooth LE Devices connectivity issues

-Some users complained on Microsoft Answers Forums that the Bluetooth LE Devices are not connecting as expected after installing the Creators Update.
+Some users complained on Microsoft Answers Forums that the Bluetooth LE Devices are not connecting as expected after installing an Update.

 My Bluetooth LE devices aren’t reconnecting to my PC as expected.
 They take much longer to reconnect than before the update.